rideWattly

 2. Torque & Leverage

 Longer cranks increase leverage, theoretically generating more torque per pedal stroke.
 This can feel beneficial in climbing or high-load scenarios.
-However, increased leverage also increases joint compression forces — especially at the top of the pedal stroke.
+However, increased leverage also increases joint compression forces.

 3. Knee & Hip Joint Stress